resolute/dbt-models-media-template/README.md

 ```

 ## Configuration
-By default, this package will look for your LinkedIn Ad Analytics data in the `linkedin_ads` schema of your [target database](https://docs.getdbt.com/docs/running-a-dbt-project/using-the-command-line-interface/configure-your-profile).
-If this is not where your LinkedIn Ad Analytics data is, please add the following configuration to your `dbt_project.yml` file:
+By default, this package will look for your data in the Improvado BigQuery schema.
+For each data source you need to populate the appropriate Improvado account_id, please add the following configuration to your `dbt_project.yml` file:

 ```yml
 # dbt_project.yml